springmerchant/checkout-sdk-js-example/README.md

 This repository features a React example that uses [Bigcommerce's Checkout JS SDK](https://github.com/bigcommerce/checkout-sdk-js) to illustrate how to build custom checkout solution for a BigCommerce store.

+You can preview this custom checkout in action at [Bigcommerce's Checkout JS SDK Example Store](http://checkout-sdk-test-store.mybigcommerce.com/).

 ## Getting Started